 The M2 Ordinance requires a TOC to oversee compliance with the M2 Ordinance.
 With the exception of the elected Auditor Controller of Orange County, who is identified as the chair in the M2 Ordinance, all other members cannot be elected or appointed officials.
 Members are recruited and screened for expertise and experience independently by the Grand Jurors Association of Orange County and are selected from the qualified pool by lottery.
-The TOC meets every other month, however, the TOC voted on April 11, 2023, to meet quarterly beginning in FY 2023-24.
+The TOC used to meet every other month, but the TOC voted on April 11, 2023, to meet quarterly beginning in FY 2023-24.
 The responsibilities of the 11-member M2 TOC are to:

-- Approve, by a vote of no less than two-thirds of all committee members, any amendments to the Plan proposed by OCTA which changes funding categories, programs, or projects identified on page 31 of the Plan - Receive and review the following documents submitted by each eligible jurisdiction: - Congestion Management Program - Mitigation Fee Program - Expenditure Report - Local Traffic Signal Synchronization Plan - o Pavement Management Plan - Review yearly audits and hold an annual public hearing to determine whether OCTA is proceeding in accordance with the Plan - Receive and review the triennial performance assessments of the Orange County Local Transportation Authority to assess the performance of OCTA in carrying out the purposes of the Ordinance - The TOC Chair shall annually certify whether M2 funds have been spent in compliance with the Plan
+- Approve, by a vote of no less than two-thirds of all committee members, any amendments to the Plan proposed by OCTA which changes funding categories, programs, or projects identified on page 31 of the Plan - Receive and review the following documents submitted by each eligible jurisdiction: - Congestion Management Program - Mitigation Fee Program - Expenditure Report - o Local Traffic Signal Synchronization Plan - Pavement Management Plan - Review yearly audits and hold an annual public hearing to determine whether OCTA is proceeding in accordance with the Plan